Data-driven modeling and decomposition for nanoscale liquid-film dynamics: Application to superspreading nanofluid droplets: Abstract

 \section{Abstract}

-Superspreading wetting is traditionally attributed to surfactant-driven mechanisms.
-However, recent observations of superspreading in surfactant-free nanofluids defy standard theoretical explanations.
-This study considers a data-driven approach to model droplet dynamics with the thickness of liquid films on the nanometer-micrometer scale in a compact form of a partial differential equation.
-We examine spatiotemporal film-thickness profiles resolved at the nanometer scale via phase-shifting imaging ellipsometry.
-For a pure solvent, the present governing equation recovers the classical lubrication physics driven by disjoining pressure and evaporation.
-In contrast, the nanofluid dynamics necessitates a unique transport term scaling with the gradient of the inverse film thickness.
-Theoretical analysis suggests this term represents a nanoparticle-induced bias flux, consistent with a hypothesized capillary wicking mechanism within the precursor film.
-The identification of the current nanofluid-specific term underscores the efficacy of integrating high-precision experimental measurements with data-driven modeling to unravel complex wetting dynamics.
+Understanding ultrathin liquid-film dynamics is crucial for unraveling complex interfacial phenomena, yet deriving governing equations directly from experimental observations remains challenging.
+This study proposes a data-driven approach to model droplet dynamics, capturing liquid-film thickness on the nanometer scale in the form of a partial differential equation.
+As a challenging test case, we examine the superspreading wetting of surfactant-free nanofluids, a phenomenon whose physical mechanism defies standard theoretical explanations.
+We apply a sparse identification algorithm to spatiotemporal film-thickness profiles resolved at the nanometer scale using phase-shifting imaging ellipsometry.
+For a pure solvent, the discovered governing equation recovers classical lubrication physics driven by disjoining pressure and evaporation.
+In contrast, the nanofluid dynamics necessitates an additional, unique transport term scaling with the gradient of the inverse film thickness.
+Theoretical scaling analysis suggests this term represents a nanoparticle-induced bias flux, consistent with a hypothesized capillary wicking mechanism within the precursor film.
+The identification of the current nanofluid-specific term underscores the efficacy of integrating high-precision experimental measurements with data-driven modeling to discover hidden physics and generate testable hypotheses in complex wetting dynamics.